thewaspcat/qa-portfolio/docs/manual/TC_FUNC_HOME_001.md

 - **Test URL:** https://www.automationexercise.com

 **Dependencies:**
-- Stable internet connection
+- Stable internet connection.
-- Test environment accessible and online
+- Application environment accessible and online.
-- User is logged out (no active session)
+- User is logged out (no active session).

 ---

 ## 3. Preconditions
-- Chrome browser (latest stable version) is installed and functional
+- Chrome browser (latest stable version) is installed and functional.
-- Browser cache and cookies are cleared prior to execution
+- Browser cache and cookies are cleared prior to execution.
-- Application server is up and responding to requests (homepage reachable)
+- Application server is up and responding to requests (homepage reachable).
-- User is logged out (no active session)
+- User is logged out (no active session).

 ---